Did you know?

 Why are sea otters going extinct?

-Sea otters are classified as endangered by the International Union for Conservation of Nature (IUCN) and are protected under the Endangered Species Act in the United States.
+Sea otters are classified as endangered by the International Union for Conservation of Nature (IUCN) and are protected under the Marine Mammal Protection Act and the Endangered species act in the United States in the 1970s.
 They are at risk of extinction due to various factors, including habitat destruction, pollution, and hunting.

 Are sea otters aggressive?